catalystneuro/neuroconv/docs/user_guide/yaml.rst

 The above YAML is common to all :py:class:`.BaseDataInterface`, :py:class:`~neuroconv.nwbconverter.NWBConverter`, or :py:class:`~neuroconv.nwbconverter.ConverterPipe`, and an analogous workflow for incorporating this data will work for each.
-Specific interfaces and converter will have additional fields, which you can see using the method :func:`DataInterface.get_metadata_schema() <neuroconv.basedatainterface.BaseDataInterface.get_metadata_schema>` or :func:`NWBConverter.get_metadata_schema() <neuroconv.nwbconverter.NWBConverter.get_metadata_schema>` or
+Specific interfaces and converters will have additional fields, which you can see using the method :func:`DataInterface.get_metadata_schema() <neuroconv.basedatainterface.BaseDataInterface.get_metadata_schema>` or :func:`NWBConverter.get_metadata_schema() <neuroconv.nwbconverter.NWBConverter.get_metadata_schema>` or